 Tshepiso Ramphele, representing two Lonmin security officers and one of the non-striking miners killed – allegedly by strikers – during the violent unprotected strike, said that a restoration fund should be established for the families affected by the shooting at Marikana.

 Ramphele also touched on the strike’s legacy, saying that all the stakeholders, including labour unions and Lonmin, needed to make sure that the community in Marikana was not left carrying this legacy.
+“Life has been life and our constitutional values say that we must try to have communities that live together, including with the employer.”

 “We believe if that fund is created we will be able to go beyond this commission with the confidence that we will not have another Marikana.”